Magnetar giant flare oscillations and the nuclear symmetry energy

 \section{Abstract}

+If the observed quasi-periodic oscillations in magnetar flares are partially confined to the crust, then the oscillation frequencies are unique probes of the nuclear physics of the neutron star crust.
 We study crustal oscillations in magnetars including corrections for a finite Alfv\'en velocity.
-Our crust model uses a new nuclear mass formula that predicts nuclear masses with an accuracy very close to that of the Finite Range Droplet Model.
-This mass model for equilibrium nuclei also includes recent developments in the nuclear physics, in particular, shell corrections and an updated neutron-drip line.
-We perturb our crust model to predict axial crust modes and assign them to observed giant flare quasi-periodic oscillation (QPO) frequencies from SGR 1806-20.
-The QPOs associated with the fundamental and first harmonic can be used to constrain magnetar masses and radii.
-We use these modes and the phenomenological equations of state from Steiner et al.\ to find a magnetar crust which reproduces observations of SGR 1806-20.
+Our crust model uses a new nuclear mass formula that predicts nuclear masses with an accuracy very close to that of the finite range droplet model.
+This mass model for equilibrium nuclei also includes shell corrections and an updated neutron-drip line.
+We perturb our crust model to predict axial crust modes and assign them to observed giant flare quasi-periodic oscillation frequencies from the soft $\gamma$-ray repeater SGR 1806-20.
 We find magnetar crusts that match observations for various magnetic field strengths, entrainment of the free neutron gas in the inner crust, and crust-core transition densities.
-Matching observations with a field-free model we obtain the approximate values of $M =1.35\,\Msun$ and $R = 11.9\,\km$.
-Matching observations using a model with the surface dipole field of SGR 1806-20 ($B=2.4\times10^{15}\,\gauss$) we obtain the approximate values of $M = 1.25\,\Msun$ and $R = 12.4\,\km$.
-Without significant entrainment of the free neutron gas the magnetar requires a larger mass and radius to reproduce observations.
-If the crust-core transition occurs at a lower density the magnetar requires a lower mass and a larger radius to reproduce observations.
+We find that observations can be reconciled with smaller values of the symmetry energy slope parameter, $L$, if there is a significant amount of entrainment of the neutrons by the superfluid or if the crust-core transition density is large.
+We also find neutron star masses and radii which are in agreement with expectations from what is known about low-density matter from nuclear experiment.
+Matching observations with a field-free model we obtain the approximate values of $M =1.35\Msun$ and $R = 11.9\km$.
+Matching observations using a model with the surface dipole field of SGR 1806-20 ($B=2.4\times10^{15}\gauss$) we obtain the approximate values of $M = 1.25\Msun$ and $R = 12.4\km$.